yasinfakhar/Docker_Cheat_Sheet/README.md

 `sudo docker volume ls`

-note :‌ with --filter "dangling=true" you can get the list of volumes which are not connected to any docker
+note :‌ with --filter "dangling=true" you can get the list of volumes that are not connected to any docker
 <hr>
 <h2>inspect docker volume</h2>